New York State Great Lakes Protection Fund

 What Criteria Must Projects Meet?

 Projects must satisfy all of the following criteria, and must demonstrate reasonableness of cost:

-- Focus on management issues directly relevant to existing or emerging policy and programs (e.g., the Toxics Substances Control Agreement, Great Lakes Water Quality Agreement, Great Lakes Charter and Annex 2001 Agreements, Niagara River Toxics Management Plan, Remedial Action Plans (RAPs), Lakewide Management Plans (LaMPs), Strategic Great Lakes Fisheries Management Plan, the New York State 25-Year Plan for the Great Lakes or the Great Lakes Regional Collaboration Restoration and Protection Strategy, 2005)
+- Focus on management issues directly relevant to existing or emerging policy and programs (e.g. the Toxics Substances Control Agreement, Great Lakes Water Quality Agreement, Great Lakes Charter and Annex 2001 Agreements, Niagara River Toxics Management Plan, Remedial Action Plans, Lakewide Action and Management Plans, Strategic Great Lakes Fisheries Management Plan, the New York State 25-Year Plan for the Great Lakes or the Great Lakes Regional Collaboration Restoration and Protection Strategy, 2005)